Hawaii Five-O (1968 TV series): Hawaii Five-0

 A remake pilot, called Hawaii Five-0 (the last character is a zero instead of the letter "O"; the original series used an "O" as zero was typed as a capital O), aired September 20, 2010, on CBS.
 It lasted for 10 seasons until the 240th and final episode was aired on April 3, 2020.
 The remake version Hawaii Five-0 used the same principal character names as the original, and the new Steve McGarrett's late father's vintage 1974 Mercury Marquis was the actual car driven by Lord in the original series' final seasons.

 The new series opening credit sequence was an homage to the original; the theme song was cut in half, from 60 to 30 seconds, but was an otherwise identical instrumentation.
 Most of the iconic shots were replicated, beginning with the helicopter approach and close-up turn of McGarrett at the Ilikai Hotel penthouse, the jet engine nacelle, a hula dancer's hips, the quickly stepped zoom-in to the face of the Lady Columbia statue at Punchbowl, the close-up of the Kamehameha Statue's face, and the ending with a police motorcycle's flashing blue light.

 The surname of recurring character Governor Sam Denning (played by Richard T. Jones) was a nod to actor Richard Denning, who played the Governor in the original series.
 Starting with Season 7, many of the clips that were part of the original opening were removed and more action shots of the cast were included.
 On the March 19, 2012 episode, Ed Asner reprised his role as "August March", a character he first played in a 1975 episode.
 Clips from the 1975 episode were included in the new one, even though the 2010 series was intended to be in a different narrative universe than the Jack Lord series.
 The 2016 episode "Makaukau ʻoe e Paʻani?" features a sequence in which McGarrett (played by Alex O'Loughlin) briefly interacts with a CGI reconstruction of Jack Lord.

+Future

+In September 2026, a movie was announced to be in development, with Destin Daniel Cretton directing from a script by Chris Bremner and Noah Oppenheim.

 Theme music

 Another legacy of the show is the popularity of the Hawaii Five-O theme music.
 The tune was composed by Morton Stevens, who also composed numerous episode scores performed by the CBS Orchestra.
 The theme was later recorded by the Ventures, whose version reached No. 4 on the Billboard Hot 100 pop chart, and is particularly popular with college and high school marching bands, especially at the University of Hawaiʻi where it has become the unofficial fight song.
+Fans mimic swimming during the playing of the song.

 The tune has also been heard at Robertson Stadium after Houston Dynamo goals scored by Brian Ching, a native of Hawaii.
 Because of the tempo of the music, the theme gained popularity in the UK with followers of Northern soul and was popular on dance floors in the 1970s.